CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 # Chat Example

-This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple/* Merge "Add 'Release Notes' in README" */ web chat application./* Annotate bad example code with explicit comment */
+This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.

 ## Running the example